activenode/react-wc-ssr-child-move/README.md

 # react-wc-ssr-child-move
 A sample on how to use WebComponents with React, SSR and without Shadow DOM

-Most imporant Note: Only because I did it it does not mean I recommend doing it.
+Important Note: Only because I did it *it does not mean I recommend doing it*.
+This is part of my big test series for WebComponents.